paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-02-15-littlehampton_bomb.md

 - url: /images/2009/02/littlehampton_bomb/1.jpg
 - url: /images/2009/02/littlehampton_bomb/2.jpg
 ---
 On Friday evening I got a call from Jon on his way back to the house after a night out, asking if I had heard anything about a bomb found near Littlehampton station.
 Fearing I either was being stitched up, or just meters away from the scene, Jon suggested I check [Twitter][1] to see if the story could be confirmed.
-Sure enough [one single tweet][2] was there waiting for me: "Littlehampton train station closed and lots of police.
-What's goin down twits?"
+Sure enough [one single tweet][2] was there waiting for me: “Littlehampton train station closed and lots of police.
+What’s goin down twits?”

 With some excitement, yet still fearing I might be being led up the garden path, I set foot outside the house and walked towards the end of the road.
 Everything seemed quiet and orderly, nothing suggesting I was in the immediate vicinity of a suspected bomb.